neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.1-with-Apache.md

 ## Before you start
-- This tutorial was developed for and tested with DietPi 7.2 on a RaspberryPI.
+- This tutorial was developed for and tested with DietPi 8.12.1 on a RaspberryPI.
 - This tutorial only works if you use "Apache" as webserver.
   Run `dietpi-software` and check the setting for "Webserver Preference".
 - DietPi may behave differently on other systems.
 - Nextcloud 24 is required _before_ upgrading to PHP 8.1.
-- This does not work for DietPi Docker.
-You can't upgrade PHP in a Docker image.
 - _Make sure to make a backup of your entire DietPi Instance (config, data, etc.) before you do this._